MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/declaring-variables.md

 ## Public statement

-You can use the **Public** statement to declare public module-level variables.
+Use the **Public** statement to declare public module-level variables.

 ```vb
 Public strName As String